Anakeyn/Bert_Squad_SEO/README.md

 # Run Bert_Squad_SEO_Score_Colab.py in [Google Colab](https://colab.research.google.com)

 We create a Jupyter Notebook in order to run it in Google Colab.
-Google Colab may be more fast to run it on his environment than on your computer.
+Google Colab may be more fast to run it on its environment than on your computer.
 Don't forget to select Python3 and GPU in  the notebook parameters.

 You need to upload this Github files in your Gogole Drive first.
 Next you will need to "mount" you Gogole Drive in Google Colab in order to access the model and to save results files.